gordenbrown51/exodus/doc/api.md

 > **This API is provided as is and Exodus Privacy or its members could not be responsive in any case.**

-This API is limited to 30 requests/second (with a 50 requests burst).
+This API is globally limited to 30 requests/second (with a 50 requests burst).
+Some endpoints have stricter limits, please read each endpoint documentation.

 :warning: If the previous limit is exceeded too many times, we will ban the originating IP address for a specific period of time.